robinali34/blog_algorithms/_posts/2025-01-15-greedy-algorithms-examples.md

 ### Example 1: Activity Selection Problem

-**Problem:** Given $n$ activities with start and finish times, select the maximum number of activities that don't overlap.
+**Problem:** Given n activities with start and finish times, select the maximum number of activities that don't overlap.

 **Greedy Strategy:** Always pick the activity that finishes earliest.